MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 Rename the class FirstScreen.java to GameScreen.java.
 This screen will be the most important one in the game because it is where the game is played.
 Later we can add screens like a main menu, a splash screen, an options screen, etcetera.

-To quickly rename a class in the Intellij IDE, right click FirstScreen.java in the Project view.
+To quickly rename a class in the IDE, right click FirstScreen.java in the Project view.
 Select Refactor and then rename.
 This will rename the source file, the name of the class file and also the reference to the class in Main.java.

 In the GameScreen class, let's add some fields: a camera, a camera controller, an environment, a model, a texture, an array of ModelInstance and a ModelBatch.